Introduction

 Identify Symptoms of Unspecified Anxiety Disorder

-Symptoms of unspecified anxiety disorder criteria can manifest in both physical and emotional ways, deeply affecting daily life.
+Symptoms of unspecified anxiety disorder can manifest in both physical and emotional ways, deeply affecting daily life.
 This is especially true for overachievers, who often find it hard to put their own needs before work and family.
-Let’s take a closer look at some common symptoms:
+Let’s take a closer look at some symptoms:

-- Excessive Worry: Do you often find yourself worrying about various aspects of life, even when it feels disproportionate to the situation?
+- Worry: Do you often find yourself worrying about various aspects of life, even when it feels disproportionate to the situation?
 You're not alone.
-About 31.1% of U.S. adults experience some form of anxiety disorder at some point in their lives, and this persistent anxiety can be overwhelming.
+About 31.1% of U.S. adults experience some form of anxiety at some point in their lives, and this persistent anxiety can be overwhelming.

 - Restlessness: A constant feeling of being on edge or unable to relax can be exhausting.
 This sense of unease often interferes with daily activities, especially for those who struggle to say no.